twjvdhorst/tree-ometry/README.md

-# rusty-trees
+# tree-ometry
-Various tree structures based on dynamic binary search trees, written in Rust.
+Various geometric tree structures, such as dynamic binary search trees, written in Rust.